A chronology of key events:

 2009 August - Around 10,000 people are evacuated from their homes as wildfires sweep across the country.

-2010 April/May - Fears of a possible default on Greece's debts prompt eurozone countries to approve a $145bn (110bn euros; £91bn) rescue package for the country.
-As part of the bailout deal, PM Papandreou announces a round of even more stringent austerity measures.
-Trade unions call a general strike in protest.
+2010 April/May - Fears of a possible default on Greece's debts prompt eurozone countries to approve a $145bn (110bn euros; £91bn) rescue package for the country, in return for a round of even more stringent austerity measures.
+Trade unions call a general strike.

 2011 July - European Union leaders agree a major bailout for Greece over its debt crisis by channelling 109bn euros through the European Financial Stability Facility.